MCTWalker/CareeribleFrontend/README.md

 # Careerible Front End

-This code is the beginning of what will be the front end for careerible.com
+This code is the beginning of what will be the front end for careerible.com, a start up that helps match software engineering job applicants to companies that are hiring based on skillset, personality, culture compatibility, and role fit.

 ## Running this app locally